Federal Highway System of Nigeria: History

 The development of a road network to be designed at a minimum set of standards began in 1926 after a Roads Board was inaugurated.
 The plan was to coordinate the existing roads to become a network linked with secondary roads.
 The routes were inter-regional from North-South and East-West and connecting commodity production centers with railways stations and the ports.
 Between 1900s and 1920s, colonial roads were developed sometimes over existing straightened and cleared footpaths that were previously used for trade.
 Among those built include were, Lagos - Ibadan, Ibadan - Ijebu-Ode, roads linking Ilesha, Akure, Ondo, Benin and Sapele in the west and after a ferry transport at Asaba, the West links with roads in Onitsha, Owerri and Enugu in the East.
 In the Northern Province, roads linking Zaria and Sokoto, Jos - Bauchi and Kano with Katsina were also built.
 The roads were usually termed Class III roads and built by the Public Works Department according to the minimum standards of design.
 In the 1930s, the following roads were budgeted for.
 Kishi to Ilorin, Mamfe to Bamenda, Lokoja-Jalingo-Yola, Yelwa to Bida and Gombe-Biu-Yola.

 From 1946 till 1960, a significant level of investment was dedicated to the road networks.
 A new classification designated Trunk A roads as federal roads, Trunk B as regional roads and Trunk C as roads managed by the Native Authorities.
 After independence, road development was a significant item in the First, Second and Third National Development Plans.
-Between 1970 and 1980 during the implementation of the Second and Third plans, tremendous investment was diverted to the road sector leading to road standards with posted speeds of 100 kmh more than the previous 56-80 kmh.
+Between 1970 and 1980 during the implementation of the Second and Third plans, tremendous investment was diverted to the road sector leading to road standards with posted speeds of 100 km/h more than the previous 56-80 km/h.
 In 1978, the opening of the four lane dual Lagos-Ibadan expressway, marked the first expressway in the country.
-Improvements were also made in design with carriageway widths of 7.3 meters and shoulder widths on each side at 2.75 meters.
+Improvements were also made in design with carriageway widths of 7.3 m and shoulder widths on each side at 2.75 m.
 The increase in new mileage to roads also brought concerns about building and construction standards of the roads as financing was spread to maximize the number of miles to be constructed.
 Rehabilitated and constructed roads may not be able to maintain standards with high traffic especially from axle loads on roads lacking weighbridges, causing in degraded pavements.